Anatomy of an addon

 - Addons are just objects - in this case our addon is an instance of

 requestmethod is an example of an event.
 Addons simply implement a method for each event they want to handle.
-Each event has a signature consisting of arguments that are passed to the method.
-For
+Each event and its signature are documented in the API documentation.

 - Finally, the